nicholasf/example-boundaries/README.md

 ## Background

-This is a simplified layout for a project structure we are currently evaluating.
+This is an example of evolving a golang code structure that lets a team begin coding a monolith but transparently evolve toward a service design later.

 Our main goal is to separate implementation logic from communication logic.
 Put another way, we may want to use services down the line, so web frameworks, protocols like HTTP (etc) must all be abstracted away from the implementation of business logic.